postmanlabs/labs-docs/_posts/02_pro/03_integrations/2017-05-04-pagerduty.md

 ---

-PagerDuty is a popular incident management solution that integrates with monitoring stacks for alerting, on-call scheduling and automatic escalation of critical incidents.
+PagerDuty is a popular incident management solution that integrates with monitoring stacks for alerting, on-call scheduling, and automatic escalation of critical incidents.

-The service can be configured to deliver alerts by phone call, email, text or through iOS and Android apps.
+You can configure this service to deliver alerts by text, email, call, or through iOS and Android apps.

-The Postman Pro to PagerDuty Integration enables Postman Monitor results to trigger incidents and acknowledgements in PagerDuty.
+You can use this integration to trigger incidents in PagerDuty based on your Postman Monitor results, helping your team investigate and resolve Collection run failures quickly.

 ### Retrieving your PagerDuty Integration Key

-1. Log in to [PagerDuty](https://app.pagerduty.com/){:target="_blank"} .
+1.Create an account or use a preexisting on to log in to [PagerDuty](https://app.pagerduty.com/){:target="_blank"} .
 2. In the header toolbar, click "Configuration" and select "Services".
 3. If you are creating a new service for this integration, click "Add New Service".